exakat/php-dictionary/dictionary/readability.ini.rst

    // readable with knowledge of range() function
    $alphabet = range('a', 'z');

-   // generic name for a partial list of letter : many questions hang
+   // generic name for a partial list of letter: many questions hang
    $array = range('a', 'l');

    ?>